ChainMovers/suibase/docs/src/intro.md

 Easy to [install](how-to/install.md).

-Suibase adds scripts making it easy to create independent "container" to develop and test your Sui applications.
+Suibase adds scripts making it easy to maintain independent "workdirs" to develop and test your Sui applications.
 It does not conflict with your existing sui installation.

-Suibase is community driven and welcome any Sui dev tool discussion on [Discord](https://discord.com/invite/Erb6SwsVbH)
+Community driven.
+Join us on [Discord](https://discord.com/invite/Erb6SwsVbH)